 Alfred Lane is recorded in the census of 1871 as "hairdresser and photographer".
 He was aged 34 years, and living at 4 Bridge Street.
 Nothing further is yet known of this very early Hungerford photographer.

 The business was taken over by William Softley Parry in 1877.

 William Mapson From 1891 Kelly Directory has William Mapson as watchmaker.
 It is likely that this was at 30 High Street (having taken over the business from James Woodham), as he was certainly owner and occupant in the Commoner's List of 1896.
 He also published photographs (both here and at Pewsey) between c1898-1917.
 In many, the photograph mounts are stamped "Mapson & Son, Hungerford and Pewsey".

 William Mapson continued the business until 1916-17 when 30 High Street was taken over by Albert Parsons the photographer, apparently in a swap of properties arranged with William Mapson and Ernest Clements.

-William Softley Parry was a toy dealer and photographer in 4 Bridge Street from 1877, when he took over the business of Alfred Lane.
-There is a series of eight splendid Cartes de Visite c.1877 taken by William Parry showing various views of the town.
-By 1903 the premises were occupied by Mr A. New, a cycle maker.
+William Softley Parry was a toy dealer and photographer in 4 Bridge Street from 1872, when he took over the business of Alfred Lane.
+There is a series of eight splendid Cartes de Visite c.1873 taken by William Parry showing various views of the town.
+The Parry family moved north in c1882-83, and the premises at 4 Bridge Street were occupied by Mr A. New, a cycle maker.